-Various heads of state confirm participation at Ukraine peace conference
+Various leaders confirm participation at Ukraine peace conference

 The presidents of Poland, Finland, and Latvia as well as the prime ministers of Spain and Belgium will attend the Ukraine conference on the Bürgenstock in canton Nidwalden in June, the Swiss foreign ministry has said.